LocalizationModule¶

 Note

-By now, the only available contributor is JsonFileLocalizationContributor
+By now, the only available contributor is JsonFileLocalizationContributor,

-which allows us to feed the Bundle
+which allows us to feed the Bundle instance from Json files.
+We expect to

 add more contributors in the feature.

-files will be read at runtime, therefore any kind of
+Keep in mind that Json files will be read at runtime, therefore any kind of

 race condition will not be seen until the application is running.